Wackelzahn/RPI_VenusOS_Carrier/README.md

 7)	Connect remote from your computer by typing into your browser (example):
 	  `http://192.168.1.3/`
-5)	In the Venus OS GUI go to SETTINGS, GENERAL, ACCESS LEVEL and (press long time right arrow) to enter SUPERUSER
+5)	In the Venus OS GUI go to "Settings", "General", "Access Level" and (press long time right arrow) enter "Superuser"
-6)	Set root (Superuser) Password, e.g. roots1
+6)	Set root (Superuser) Password!
 7) 	Enable SSH on LAN
 8)  Login with a Terminal 'ssh root@192.168.1.3' (e.g. https://bitvise.com/)
 9)  Edit the file config.txt: